ruixingshi/deepseek-thinker-mcp/README.md

 # Deepseek Thinker MCP Server

-An MCP (Model Context Protocol) based Deepseek reasoning server that supports AI inference through both OpenAI API and Ollama, providing reasoning results to MCP-enabled AI Clients, like Claude Desktop.
+ A MCP (Model Context Protocol) provider Deepseek reasoning content to MCP-enabled AI Clients, like Claude Desktop.
+Supports access to Deepseek's thought processes from the Deepseek API service or from a local Ollama server.

 ## Core Features